 The U.S. Army Corps of Engineers and the City of Tempe have combined resources to restore portions of the Salt riverbed to their natural state, making them once again attractive to wildlife and to those who like to observe nature.
-Three Tempe sites have been identified.

-They include the Indian Bend Wash confluence, the area near the Tempe Town Lake west dam and the area at the east dam of Tempe Town Lake.
+The work took place at three sites: the Indian Bend Wash confluence, the area near the Tempe Town Lake west dam and the area at the east dam of Tempe Town Lake.
 Through federal funding, the Army Corps of Engineers paid for 65 percent of the improvements to the Salt River.
 The Army Corps of Engineers plays a significant role in renewing wetland areas even today.
 Through this agency, several Arizona communities are receiving funds to restore river habitat.

 The Salt River is a significant tributary to the Gila River in the State of Arizona.
 The river originates in the White Mountains in eastern Arizona and flows westward through the metropolitan area to its confluence with the Gila River about 15 miles west of downtown Phoenix.